tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     4. Present scientific explanations and concepts in a straightforward manner, prioritizing accuracy and understanding.

   # Chapter Structure
-  [Objective]: Define a consistent structure for each chapter to ensure comprehensive coverage of topics and alignment with the curriculum analysis.
+  # Objective: Define a consistent structure for each chapter to ensure comprehensive coverage of topics and alignment with the curriculum analysis.
   [Components]:
     1. Introduction
       - Provide an overview of the chapter's main themes and learning objectives.